 In the Additional tab you can enter new annotation information for an AED annotation.
 The information will be displayed in the:

-- Tool tip when you position the mouse arrow vover an annotation in the Details View - Selection Details window
+- Tool tip when you position the mouse arrow vover an annotation in the Details View - · Selection Details window

-To add custom properties:
+Adding custom properties

 1. In the Annotation Properties window, click the Additional tab.
-(Figure 331 on page 300)
+(Figure 331 on page 301)